designbysika/designbysika/README.md

 ## Yo!
 I'm Sika

-I'm a graphic designer and video editor,
+I'm a graphic designer and video editor,<pr>
 I'm planning some stuff hence why this account exists